What was once the Polk County Courthouse, built in 1908, now serves as the History Center and houses a historical museum and library.

 Historical Museum and Library

-Having been listed on the National Register of Historic Places in 1989, the courthouse is an exemplary representation of the neoclassical architectural style that flourished from 1890 into the early twentieth century.
+Listed on the National Register of Historic Places in 1989, the courthouse is a representation of the neoclassical architectural style that flourished from 1890 into the early twentieth century.
 This particular style is recognized through the use of tall columns, symmetrical fixtures, triangular pediments and accentuated domes.
 Through careful preservation, the building has been frozen in time and longtime residents consistently reflect on fond memories on their own experiences walking the courthouse halls.

-With eleven permanent and four temporary galleries, the Polk County History Center offers a diverse collection with abundant opportunities for discovery for history and heritage lovers enjoying a Central Florida vacation.
+With 11 permanent and 4 temporary galleries, the History Center offers abundant opportunities for discovery for history and heritage lovers enjoying a Central Florida vacation.

-Anchoring the first floor are seven permanent galleries that explore the people, places and events that have made a lasting impact on Polk County.
+Anchoring the 1st floor are 7 galleries that explore the people, places and events that have made a lasting impact on Polk County.
 From pioneers to industrialists and countless veterans, each display illustrates our treasured and unique heritage.

-The second floor of the Polk County History Center features the fully restored 1908 Courtroom, the 1926 Courtroom.
+The 2nd floor of the History Center features the fully restored 1908 Courtroom, the 1926 Courtroom.
 The vaulted ceilings and spacious viewing gallery reveal the prominence of the 1908 courtroom and reflect the public nature of the judicial process.

 Artifacts on display include an original judge’s bench, a thirteen person jury box and the bar that separated members of the court from the viewing gallery.